This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Do not go into a bath or hot tub for 10 days or as directed.
 Take a shower instead of taking a bath.

-Follow up with your healthcare provider within 7 to 10 days or as directed:
+Follow up with your surgeon or gynecologist within 7 to 10 days or as directed:

 Write down your questions so you remember to ask them during your visits.